Ibbi-Sin: Amorite invasion

 The Amorites were considered a backward people by Mesopotamian standards; Ibbi-Sin's 17th year was officially named "Year the Amorites, the powerful south wind who, from the remote past, have not known cities, submitted to Ibbi-Sin the king of Ur."
 However, despite his father Shu-Sin having built a "wall of Martu" across Mesopotamia against Amorite incursions, these were penetrated early in Ibbi-Sin's reign.

-Scholars have suggested that, by the reign of Ibbi-Sin, the empire was already in decline due to long-term drought – in fact, the same drought that helped to take down the Akkadian Empire c.
-2193 BCE may have been responsible for the fall of Ur III.
+Scholars have suggested that, by the reign of Ibbi-Sin, the kingdom was already in decline due to long-term drought – in fact, the same drought that helped to take down Akkad c.
+2193 BC may have been responsible for the fall of Ur III.